ConsolidatedSky/NEFARAM/README.md

 Combat

-lots of tweaks with Simonrim, Stamina matters, Smart NPC potions (with animations !)
-True Unleveled Skyrim, NPCRebalance...
+lots of tweaks with Simonrim, Stamina matters, Smart NPC potions (with animations !), True Unleveled Skyrim, NPCRebalance and more

 Quests